acyeh-lab/microbes/BMT_list/readme.md

 ## Notes
 1. **Mucin Production**:
    - Microbes like *Bacteroides thetaiotaomicron* and *Akkermansia muciniphila* reduce mucin production, contributing to GVHD.
    - *Bacteroides ovatus* increases mucin, which might be protective.
 2. **Metalloproteases**:
    - *Enterococcus faecium* and *Enterococcus faecalis* produce metalloproteases, potentially exacerbating GVHD through tissue damage.
 3. **Butyrate Producers**:
    - *Faecalibacterium prausnitzii* and *Collinsella* produce butyrate, a short-chain fatty acid with anti-inflammatory properties.
 These may influence GVHD outcomes.
 4. **Uncertainty**: Microbes marked with a `?` have tentative effects and require further evidence.
-5. Lactobacilli have been associated with increased risk of GVHD in both human and animal studies
+5. Lactobacilli have been associated with increased risk of GVHD in both human and animal studies.
 6. Squeegee (Liu Y et al) is a computational method to identify contaminants.
+7. I made sure to include at least the top 10 species (or genus) identified in both upper- and lower- brushings samples in P8792 Sample_1.

 ---